Toash/COOL-code-generator/readme.txt

 My compiler just uses cl-asm as an ir.
 I skipped TAC because it wasn't fully working and I wanted to start printing 1 to the screen quickly.

+Some quirks of cl-asm:
+to deallocate passed variables, it adds to rsp inside the function call itself. this made it particularly tricky to follow, because as parameters were being pushed, you had to be implicitly aware that deallocating these parameters were happening elsewhere.
+Instead in x86, I could not do this since the return address was in the way so i did it immediately after the call which made it way more readable.

+it also adds to rsp to deallocate the space for temporaries but in x86 we can just set rsp to rbp.

+Theres probably more to mention, but to handle all of this I just created a bool in the cl-asm generator, which would generate x86 equivalents instead.

 Some benefits of using cl-asm were that if the generated assembly was segfaulting, I could quickly run the .cl-asm version, and if it worked, most of the time meant that
 there were issues with 16 byte alignment.